-As a society, we are often focused on striving for the next best thing.
-But is this constant pressure to only do better healthy for us?
+As a society, we are often focused on striving for the next best thing, but is this constant pressure to do better healthy for us?
 And do we take enough time to practice gratitude and acknowledge all the good already in our lives?
-The word gratitude has increased in popularity over the last few years.
-Yet many of us still don’t realize that by taking time to be thankful for all that is good in our lives, we can help improve our health and wellbeing.
+The word gratitude has increased in popularity over the last few years, yet many of us still don’t realize that by taking time to be thankful for all that is good in our lives, we can help improve our health and wellbeing.
 So how do you go about doing this?
 Here are some examples of how you can introduce gratitude into your daily life:

 Recognizing what you have

-Recognizing what you have can be hard at first.
-As humans, we tend to take a lot of things for granted.
-When asked what you are grateful for, many people will answer: “family and friends” if you are lucky enough to give this answer, that is wonderful.
-Yet, there is so much more we can be thankful for.
+Recognizing what you have can be hard at first, as humans, we tend to take a lot of things for granted.
+When asked what you are grateful for, many people will answer “family and friends” if you are lucky enough to give this answer, that is wonderful.
+Yet, there is still so much more we can be thankful for.

 Change your attitude

-Next time you’re doing a chore that you find boring or annoying.
-Turn it around.
+Next time you’re doing a chore that you find boring or annoying, turn it around.
 For example, you’ve had a busy day, it’s your turn to cook, and you don’t want to.
 Try changing your line of thought.
-Instead, think about how good it is to get fresh food from your fridge and prepare a meal and cook it within your own home.
+Instead, think about how good it is to get fresh food from your fridge, prepare a meal and cook it within your own home.
 Are you feeding others?
 Think about what a privilege it is to have enough food and resources to feed other people.

 Keep a gratitude journal